On contact invariants of non-simply connected Gorenstein toric contact manifolds: Contact Betti numbers of higher dimensional lens spaces and applications

-To prove Theorem~\ref{thm:auto}, we will use the decomposition of cylindrical contact homology by homotopy classes in the fundamental group to show that $L^{15}_5 (1,1,1,2,-2,-2,-2,1)$ is an example of a Gorenstein contact lens space with an homotopy class of orientation preserving diffeomorphisms that does not contain any contactomorphism.
+is an example of a Gorenstein contact lens space with an homotopy class of orientation preserving diffeomorphisms that does not contain any contactomorphism.
 Before analysing this particular example in detail, let us make some more general considerations.

 Let $L_p$ denote a lens space with $\pi_1(L_p)\cong \ZZ_p$.
 Any diffeomorphism $f: L_p\to L_p$ induces an automorphism $f_\ast:\ZZ_p\to\ZZ_p$.
 Such an automorphism must be multiplication by $k$ for some $k\in (\ZZ_p)^\ast$.
-It follows from the last part of Proposition~\ref{prop:LensBetti} that if such an automorphism is induced by a co-orientation preserving contactomorphism of $L_p$ then $\widetilde g(kN)=\widetilde g(N)$ for every $N\in\N$, where $\widetilde{g}$ is defined by~(\ref{eq:degp}).
+It follows from the last part of Proposition~\ref{prop:lensBetti} that if such an automorphism is induced by a co-orientation preserving contactomorphism of $L_p$ then $\widetilde g(kN)=\widetilde g(N)$ for every $N\in\N$, where $\widetilde{g}$ is defined by~(\ref{eq:degp}).
 This is a restrictive condition.
 As the examples above and in the previous subsection illustrate well, it often implies that $k=1$.
 However, it is also somewhat restrictive to find lens spaces $L_p$ with non-trivial automorphisms of $\ZZ_p$ induced by orientation preserving diffeomorphisms (see~\cite{M} and~\cite{HJ}).
 In fact, for $p$ odd, the automorphisms induced by orientation preserving homotopy equivalences correspond to multiplication by $k\in (\ZZ_p)^\ast$ such that $k^{n+1} \equiv 1 \mod p$, where $\dim L_p = 2n+1$.
 To characterize the homotopy equivalences that can be represented by diffeomorphisms, let $\ell_0, \ell _1, \ldots, \ell_n \in\Z$ be the weights of $L_p$ and consider $\Delta(L_p)\in \QQ[\ZZ_p]$ defined by

 where $t$ is a (multiplicative) generator of $\ZZ_p$ and $r_j \ell_j \equiv 1 \mod p$.
 Any automorphism of $\ZZ_p$ extends to an automorphism of $\QQ[\ZZ_p]$ and the class $[f]$ of homotopy equivalences can be represented by an orientation preserving diffeomorphism if and only if $f_\ast \Delta(L_p)= t^u \Delta(L_p)$ for some $u\in \ZZ$ (see~\cite[Proposition 3.3]{HJ}).